 Another tragic crane collapse occurred in September of 2015 in Saudi Arabia, when one of the sky-high machines toppled in Mecca, killing 111 people and injuring hundreds more.

 Construction workers know that they have to be cautious when using heavy machinery, climbing great heights, working around electricity, digging trenches and all of the other tasks that fill their industry with risks.

 Unfortunately, too many injured on the job have their claims for North Carolina workers’ compensation rejected.
-You can speak with an attorney experienced in protecting rights and workers’ comp benefits.
+You can speak with a Charlotte workers compensation attorney experienced in protecting rights and workers’ comp benefits.